Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 1 + Introduction.md

 We can use the data we know to answer the data we don't know.
 If we want to count how many homeless people are in Chicago, it will be a titanic and expensive task to count them all.
 We can use sampling of a small area, and then make an inference about the homeless people of the entire city.

 A political poll done by a research organization, determined that infer in a sample of 1,000 households will produce almost the same result as contacting every household in the U.S. Of course, sampling has to be done right because if you make a mistake in the process of creating the most accurate sample, then the outcome of your inference can be totally disastrous.

+## Assessing risk and other probability-related events
+- People do win on the casino, but casinos always win on the long run due the the probabilities (even if those are really little) that they have in their favor.
+- Businesses engineer processes that make the probabilities of adverse outcome acceptably low.
+- The 2008 crisis was predictable.
+The things that caused the crisis were extremely unlikely under W.S.
+Firms probabilities, but those models that tehy had were flawed, and their data too limited.
+- Any model, to deal with risk must have probability as its foundation.
+- The insurance industry makes money out of charging premiums that that are more than sufficient to pay for the expected payouts.
+- With probability we can spot cheat.
+If something extremely unlikely to happen, happens.
+There is room for the possibility of what happened being a cheat.
+- An statistical anomaly does not prove wrongdoing.
+There was a man that won the lottery in 2008 and again in 2011.
+The possibility of this happening was 1 on 25 trillion.
+We cannot arrest him for fraud on the basis of this calculation (of course, we might inquire whether he has any relatives who work for the state lottery).
+- Probability is one weapon in an arsenal that **requires good judgement.**

+## Identifying important relationships (statistical detective work)